John Maurice Clark: Honors

-Clark was President of the American Economic Association (AEA) in 1935 and was recognized with that organization's highest award, the Francis A. Walker Medal, in 1952.
+Clark was elected to the American Academy of Arts and Sciences in 1934.
+He was President of the American Economic Association (AEA) in 1935 and was recognized with that organization's highest award, the Francis A. Walker Medal, in 1952.
+He was elected to the American Philosophical Society in 1944.

 Death

 J.M.
 Clark died on June 27, 1963, aged 78, in Westport, Connecticut.